Monday, January 31, 2011

 God makes a way where there is no way.
 So yes!
 It's ok to ask Him to show you the ways to live in this new place happily.

 Maybe even come to the table with a written list of all you must do in a week.
-And from there, try to come up with some sort of a chart in which both of you get what you want.
+From there, try to come up with some sort of a chart in which both of you get what you want.
 Time together, time apart.
 Time for fun, time for chores.
 Time for his hobbies, time for yours.

 Men, generally, enjoy figuring-out problems, finding solutions, especially when you're dealing with math-like, time-table solvable problems.
 It will make it easier for them to see and understand that Life is not going to run smoothly if you, the homemaker, are gone all the time and have no time for the house or yourself.
 If your chart-making is going especially well, maybe you could sign him up for a couple new chores(!)

 Another idea--find some hobbies for your husband if he doesn't have any.
 (Many men just don't know who they are or what they like and they need a little shove, uh, help.)
-Find some friends for him, too, if you can.
-Heh.
+Find friends for him, also, if you can.
 Guys who will get him out of the house so you can be happy with some time alone while he's out being happy with guys who have similar interests and ways of thinking.

 Of course, this is just a blog post and not a book, so I'll end it here, hoping I've given those of you who've asked for help a couple starting points.
 Tom and I have been together nearly 24/7 for over four months now and hey!
 We're still speaking and we haven't killed each other.
 We're talking real progress here. :)

-May you find even greater progress with your guy-at-home, and above all, lose the guilt!
-In no way did God ever mean for submission to your husband to mean abandonment of you, the amazing person God spent all these years re-creating.
+In no way did God ever create submission to your husband as a means of abandonment of you, the amazing person God spent all these years re-creating.

 Thursday, January 13, 2011